GalvanizeOpenSource/Learn-To-Code-JQuery-DOM/README.md

 Nice work - you're picking up the basics so far, but the jQuery library is vast!
 Why not try some more complicated tasks:

-- Add `<ul>` elements so that your list doesn't disappear when you change the content
+- Add `<li>` elements so that your list doesn't disappear when you change the content
 - Create a form to submit values directly to the page
 - Add an image and modify its height and width
 - Make an element disappear.... slowly...